shefing/mockit/README.md

 - **Export**: Select a recording and click the "Export" button to save it as a JSON file.
 - **Import**: Click the "Import" button and select a previously exported JSON file to add it to your recordings.
 - **Delete**: Select a recording and click the "Delete" button to remove it from the extension.
+- **Remove All**: Click the "Remove All" button to delete all recordings (with confirmation).

-### API Preview
+### API Preview and Editing

-The extension provides an API preview that shows all captured API paths for the selected recording.
-It also displays the number of times each path has been replayed in the current session.
+- The extension provides an API preview that shows all captured API paths for the selected recording.
+- It displays the number of times each path has been replayed in the current session.
+- Click on an API path to view and edit its details, including the response body.
+- Make changes to the response body and click "Save Changes" to update the recording.

+### Dark Mode

+- Toggle dark mode by clicking the moon icon in the top right corner of the extension popup.
+- Dark mode provides a more comfortable viewing experience in low-light environments.

 ## Troubleshooting

 - If the extension isn't working, make sure it has the necessary permissions to access the websites you're trying to record or replay.
 - Check the browser console for any error messages related to the extension.
 - If you encounter issues with specific websites, try disabling other extensions that might interfere with network requests.
+- If editing an API response fails, ensure that the response body is valid JSON (if applicable).

 ## Contributing